-- Alternatively, repealing the act would save the federal government $10.9 billion on construction costs in 2011.
+- Alternatively, repealing the act would have saved the federal government $10.9 billion on construction costs in 2011.

 - The DBA’s requirements make it extremely difficult for minority, open-shop contractors to employ and train unskilled minority workers.
-Given that unskilled workers must be paid the same wage as a skilled worker, there is no incentive to hire the unskilled worker.
+Given that unskilled workers must be paid the same wage as skilled workers, there is no incentive to hire the unskilled worker.